 Hilary has a dual degree in Elementary and Special Education.
 She has worked in a variety of child care centers and after school programs, and spent a year teaching special education students in North Carolina.
-Her favorite teaching moment is storytime.
+Her favorite teaching moment is story time.
 Interacting with the children by asking questions is also always enlightening.
 Hilary’s favorite children’s book is Oh the Places You’ll Go!
 Outside of Beth Shalom, she enjoys shopping, listening to music, working out, and anytime spent with friends is treasured.
-This is her third year at Beth Shalom and first as Assistant Director.
+This is her fifth year at Beth Shalom and first as Director.

 Pam brings years of working with children of all ages along with a knowledge of Pittsburgh and Squirrel Hill.
 She holds a Bachelor’s Degree in English and Theater, a Master’s Degree in General Psychology, and a PA Certified Teaching License for grades PreK thru fourth.
 She has also completed coursework in infant/parent development and early intervention.
 This is will is her first year as Assistant Director with Beth Shalom.